bilalakhtar/ml_pipeline_titanic/README.md

 ## Deployment
 - Deploy the FastAPI backend on Hugging Face Spaces.
+- Deploy the Gradio UI on Hugging Face Spaces.

+- data_cleaning.py: Script to clean and preprocess the Titanic dataset.
+- model_building.py: Script to build, train, and evaluate the machine learning model.
+- model_io.py: Script to save and load the trained model using joblib.
-- Deploy the Gradio UI on Hugging Face Spaces. api.py: FastAPI application for serving the trained model. app.py: Gradio-based user interface for interacting with the deployed model.
+- api.py: FastAPI application for serving the trained model.
+- app.py: Gradio-based user interface for interacting with the deployed model.

 Author
 Bilal Akhtar
 Feel free to reach out if you have any questions or feedback!